 Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2017 to week 52, 2021.

-The number of shingles presentations to EDs remained stable and below baseline levels in the past week.
-There were no chickenpox presentations (Figure 18).
+The number of chickenpox and shingles presentations to EDs increased in the past week and were higher than the previous five-year average for presentations at this time of year (Figure 18).